ram-sriram/Viewers/platform/docs/versioned_docs/version-2.0-deprecated/Architecture.md

 ## React Component Library

-[`@ohif/ui`][ui-github] is a React Component library that contains the reusable components that power the OHIF Viewer.
+[`@ohif/ui`][ui-github] is a React Component library that contains the reusable components that power the Cure Assist.
 It allows us to build, compose, and test components in isolation; easing the development process by reducing the need to stand-up a local PACS with test case data.